Support from political parties

 Coordinated party expenditures vs. In-kind contributions

-When making either coordinated party expenditures or in-kind contributions, a party committee purchases goods or services for the benefit of a campaign.
-The committee may decide whether to treat an expenditure made on behalf of the candidate as a coordinated party expenditure or as an in-kind contribution.
+When making either coordinated party expenditures or in-kind contributions, a party committee purchases goods or services for the benefit of a candidate's campaign.
+The party committee may decide whether to treat an expenditure made on behalf of the candidate as a coordinated party expenditure or as an in-kind contribution.
 (Monetary contributions given directly to the campaign do not qualify as coordinated party expenditures.)

 Despite their similarity, coordinated party expenditures differ from in-kind contributions in several ways:

 - Coordinated party expenditures may be made in connection with the general election only (although they may be made during the primary period), whereas in-kind contributions may be made for any election.
+A post general runoff does not constitute a general election triggering an additional coordinated party expenditure allowance.

 Party independent expenditures